 Miramare Castle was built right on the sea in the mid 19th century for Austrian Archduke Ferdinand Maximilian and his wife, Charlotte of Belgium back when Trieste was part of the Austro Hungarian Empire.

 Just having a stroll around the grounds of Castello di Miramare is a fun thing to do when visiting Trieste.
 Soak in the sun and look carefully at the crystal clear water.
+You may spot a jellyfish or two below the surface of the water like we did.
+I could have stood there watching these elegant creatures glide through the water all day.

 Take the self-guided tour through the interior of the castle and then take a walk in the well-coiffed garden.